DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

-See the ASP.NET Core documentation on [Razor Pages authorization conventions](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/razor-pages-authorization?view=aspnetcore-6.0) for more options that allow you to specify authorization on a per page or folder basis.
+See the ASP.NET Core documentation on [Razor Pages authorization conventions](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/razor-pages-authorization?view=aspnetcore-6.0) for more options that allow you to specify authorization on a per page or directory basis.

 {{% /notice %}}

 ### Display the Auth Cookie

-Modify *WebClient/Pages/Index.cshtml* to display the claims of the user and the cookie properties:
+Modify *src/WebClient/Pages/Index.cshtml* to display the claims of the user and the cookie properties:

 ```cs
 @page